The London Eye

 Combination tickets for the London Eye

 As the London Eye is one of the most popular attractions, tickets are also available in combination with other tours.
 This has the advantage that you pay less than you would if you booked each item separately.

-If you want to make your ride on the London Eye extra special, the London Eye Champagne Experience is the perfect choice: your own personal champagne waiter treats you to a glass of Pommery Brut Royal while you enjoy the wonderful aerial view of London!
-And of course you won’t have to wait in line either.
+If you want to make your ride on the London Eye extra special, the London Eye Champagne Experience is the ideal choice: your own personal champagne waiter treats you to a glass of Pommery Brut Royal while you enjoy the wonderful aerial view of London!
+And of course, you won’t have to wait in line either.

 How to get to the London Eye

 This attraction is located in the southwest of Jubilee Garden.
 You can’t miss the Ferris wheel from the banks of the Thames.
 The best way to get there is via Waterloo Station – you’ll spot the wheel the moment you step off the train.
 Alternatively, you can get off at Westminster Station and take a walk across Westminster Bridge.
 Embankment and Charing Cross are situated north of the Thames, about a 15-minute walk from the London Eye.
 If approaching from either of these two stations, you’ll need to cross Hungerford Bridge to get to the London Eye.

 Access is barrier-free, and thanks to the capsules having glass walls, even people in wheelchairs get a good view.